5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 In order to re-enable and use ACPI CPU Power Management on macOS Ventura, you need:

 - A BIOS where CFG Lock can be disabled, so the **MSR 0x2E** register is **unlocked**.
 This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't work when injecting the 2 kexts for CPU Power Management into macOS Ventura, causing a kernel panic (as discussed [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
-Otherwise have to follow the aforementioned guide force-enable `XCPM` instead.
+Otherwise have to follow the aforementioned guide to force-enable `XCPM` instead.
 - [**Booter Patches from OCLP**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof#booter-patches) to skip board-id check to run macOS on unsupported SMBIOS/board-ids
 - [**Kexts from OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc):
 	- `AppleIntelCPUPowerManagement.kext` (set `MinKernel` to 22.0.0)